May 12-14, 2025 | Grass Lake, Michigan

 WILL THE FOOD BE CLEAN?

 Yes!
 The kitchen staff at this facility will accommodate our Biblically clean diet (not kosher) and have done this for other groups as well.
-At the last retreats I held here, the food was fantastic!
-They provided lots of turkey bacon and the like.
-You will LOVE the food!
+They have been very good at this in the past.

 WHAT ABOUT OTHER SPECIAL DIETARY NEEDS?